MatthewForrester/TVTower/docs/manual_en.md

 Studio
 ------

 Take the chosen script into the Studio.
 Click on the desired script in the suitcase and move it rightwards onto the little cabinet.
 The studio manager stands on the left.
 Left-click on him and a dialogue is displayed in which you can claim a Shopping List.
-These appear below in the centre, after left-clicking on "I need a shopping list..."
-XXXXX  They then stay hanging there.
+These appear below in the centre, after left-clicking on "I need a shopping list for this script."
+They then stay hanging there.
 And off we go to the Supermarket.

 Returning from the Supermarket, you can release a programme with a completed Shopping List into production.
 Simply click on the studio manager and choose whether only the first or all of the planned productions should be made.